 Lead generation is often thought of as being the first step in the sales process – and while there is truth to that, it’s important to keep in mind that ideally, lead generation shouldn’t really feel like “selling” at all.
 Lead generation is the first stage of a longer and more involved, complex process.
 It’s the opening to a bigger conversation.
-With lead generation, you are asking people to begin a longer journey with you – and what does it take to get people to agree to keep talking with you and agree to keep “traveling” with you?
+With lead generation, you are asking people to begin a long journey with you – and what does it take to get people to agree to keep talking with you and agree to keep “traveling” with you?
 That’s right: trust.
 Lead generation is ultimately an exercise in building trust.

 Here are a few examples of how to build trust during the lead generation process, and why it matters: